bagnalla/solver-aided-stpa/README.md

-The following is a small example system specified in a hypothetical concrete syntax (a parser for this syntax isn't implemented -- the system is currently is encoded directly in the above data structures in the file [run.py](run.py).
+The following is a small example system specified in a hypothetical concrete syntax (a parser for this syntax isn't implemented -- the system is currently encoded directly in the above data structures in the file [run.py](run.py).

 ```